 Nancy has a number of gates and arches that were built in the Middle-Ages and in the 18th century.

 Of all the extensive fortifications constructed around the Old Town until the 16th century, only a very few parts of them remain today.
 The best example is the impressive Craffe Gate dating to the 14th century.
 It remains the oldest and the most remarkable part of the city’s walls.
 Its twin towers (from 1463) have walls three metres thick.
 The windows allowed soldiers to fire in all directions to their enemies.

 Other gates from the 14th to the 16th centuries include Porte Saint-Nicolas, Porte de la Citadelle and Porte Saint-Georges.

-Many arches were erected in the 18th century as triumphal monuments: Arc de Triomphe Héré between Place Stanislas and Place de la Carrière, Porte Sainte-Catherine and its counterpart Porte Stanislas, and Porte Désilles on Cours Léopold.
+In addition, the city built many more arches in the 18th century as triumphal monuments: Arc de Triomphe Héré between Place Stanislas and Place de la Carrière, Porte Sainte-Catherine and its counterpart Porte Stanislas, and Porte Désilles on Cours Léopold.

-The Pépinière Park is adjacent to the Place Stanislas, which can be reached through the golden arches of the fountain of Amphritite.
-Covering 21 hectares, the park is located in the centre of Nancy.
-It is often described as being the lungs of the city, whose locals affectuously call it “la Pep”.
+The Pépinière Park is adjacent to the Place Stanislas, which can be reached through the golden arches of the fountain of Amphitrite.
+Covering 21 hectares, the park lies in the centre of Nancy.
+Locals simply call the lungs of the city “la Pep”.

 Find out more about the Pépinière Park.

 Things to see in Nancy #7.
 Nancy Cathedral